octo-technology/OpenTezos/docs/ligo/write-contract-ligo/2-launch-raffle.md

 ### Customizing the Raffle storage

-The first entrypoint of our Raffle smart contract illustrates the basics of PascaLIGO, covered above.
+The first entrypoint of our Raffle smart contract illustrates the basics of PascaLigo, covered above.

 Before coding the logic of the first action (opening a raffle session), the storage has to be modified to hold such a raffle.
 The contract needs an **administrator**: he will launch a raffle session, and provide a **description**.
 When the raffle is **opened**, it should be clearly noted in the storage.
 This raffle will need a **reward** and will be ongoing for a given **time**.